Sad-Gamers/Camera-Tools-For-Watch_Dogs/README.md

 The files in Binaries go in your gamedir/bin where your Watch_Dogs executable (.exe) is.
 # Important Notes
 • This was hard-coded for the current latest version of Watch_Dogs for Ubisoft Connect/Uplay.
 This will not work with any other version of the game. <br />
 • If you have the Watch_Dogs on Steam, backup your original Disrupt_b64.dll, and replace it with the one included in the Binaries Folder.
-The DLLs don't have any real differneces in terms of functionality.  <br />
+The DLLs don't have any real differences in terms of functionality.  <br />
 • If you are using a cracked version of Watch_Dogs, replacing Disrupt_b64.dll may or may not break your crack, as some cracks are included directly in the Disrupt DLL.
 # Notes for those using the source code in Visual Studio
 Apparently since the solution files don't seem to do this on their own